Skip to main content

 Row Limit: COUNT(*) and SELECT query results are limited to one million rows and may be truncated based on thread distribution.
 When truncated, a warning appears.
 To obtain complete results, use JDBC or ODBC drivers.

 CSV Download: CSV download is unavailable for result sets with complex data types (union, map, array).
-The download and copy results options can be enabled or disabled for a specific project by navigating to Project Settings > Preferences.
+The download and copy results options can be enabled or disabled for a specific project by navigating to Admin > Project > Preferences.